nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 ## Abstract

-This proposal is an extension of [TZIP-016][1] and describes a metadata schema and standards for contract tokens.
+This proposal is an extension of [TZIP-016][1] and describes a metadata schema and standards for contracts and tokens.

 The document is boken into two main sections: 1) The metadata schema, and 2) standards and recommendations for how to apply the schema to different token types.